Birgitte, Duchess of Gloucester: Marriage and family

-Van Deurs Henriksen first met Prince Richard of Gloucester, the younger son of Prince Henry, Duke of Gloucester, and Princess Alice, Duchess of Gloucester, in the late 1960s in Cambridge, while she was attending finishing school, and he was taking undergraduate courses in architecture.
-In February 1972, their engagement was announced.
+Birgitte first met Prince Richard of Gloucester, the younger son of Prince Henry, Duke of Gloucester, and Alice, Duchess of Gloucester, in the late 1960s in Cambridge, while she was attending finishing school and he was studying architecture.
+Their engagement was announced in February 1972.
 They married on 8 July 1972 at St Andrew's Church, Barnwell, Northamptonshire.

-The bride's wedding dress was designed by Norman Hartnell.
-It was constructed of Swiss organdie, with a high collar, a simple skirt, long sleeves and a small train.
-Instead of wearing a tiara, she wore stephanotis flowers on her hair which secured the veil.
+Her wedding dress, designed by Norman Hartnell, was made of Swiss organdie with a high collar, long sleeves, a simple skirt and a small train.
+Instead of a tiara, she wore stephanotis flowers securing her veil.
 Upon marriage, she assumed the style Her Royal Highness Princess Richard of Gloucester.

-Six weeks after their wedding, Richard's elder brother, Prince William of Gloucester, was killed in a flying accident.
-Richard unexpectedly became heir apparent to the dukedom and upon his father's death in 1974, the couple became the Duke and Duchess of Gloucester.
+Six weeks after the wedding, Richard's elder brother, Prince William of Gloucester, was killed in a flying accident.
+Richard became heir apparent to the dukedom, and on his father's death in 1974 the couple became the Duke and Duchess of Gloucester.

-The couple have three children: Alexander (born 1974), Davina (born 1977), and Rose (born 1980).
-They were born at St Mary's Hospital, London.
-The Duke and Duchess officially reside at Kensington Palace.
+They have three children: Alexander (born 1974), Davina (born 1977), and Rose (born 1980), all born at St Mary's Hospital, London.
+Birgitte and Richard reside at Kensington Palace.
+They had leased their private home, Barnwell Manor, since 1994.
+In September 2022, Richard put the manor up for sale for £4.75 million and it was sold in April 2024.